microsoft/busiotools/camera/Tracing/Readme.md

 #### Camera performance trace scenario
 - Launch elevated powershell, run `Trace.ps1 -Scenario Camera-Perf`.
   - If encountering problems to execute the powershell script, first run `Set-ExecutionPolicy -ExecutionPolicy Bypass -Force` from the elevated powershell.
-- The script will print the trace stop command after your reboot scenario is completed `Trace.ps1 -stopbootTrace <generated trace folder path in Temp>` **NOTE** you may want to save this to temp text file for easier usage after reboot.
-- Restart the Windows and run your scenario that required reboot
-- Launch elevated powershell and stop the trace with the previously provided command.

 #### Tshell connected device:
 - Launch tshell and establish connection to device